Small Business Operations

 If your network is unstable, everything else feels fragile.

 In healthy environments, networks are business-grade, segmented, and designed to limit the blast radius when something goes wrong.
 Guest Wi-Fi is separate.
 Critical systems aren’t exposed unnecessarily.
-As the business grows, redundancy becomes a priority—not an afterthought.

 If outages or slowdowns regularly surprise you, your foundation likely needs attention.